 We ensure that existing regulations like the ePrivacy directive (aka "The Cookie Law") are adhered to as well as the upcoming GDPR.

 Simply put, by 25 May 2018 all companies working within the European market have to be compliant with a new set of data privacy regulations known as GDPR or General Data Protection Regulation.

 The European Union accepted GDPR in April 2016 and aims to give individual more options to control how their data is held by organisations.
 The deadline given to companies to comply is 25 May 2018.
 In addition, you must have processes ready to handle data requests from any individual.

 For some organisations (those whose core business entail processing personal data or those who are (part of a) governmental organisation, it may mean having ot appoint a Data Protection officer.

 GDPR affects your entire organisation: IT and your systems, legal and of course marketing and sales.
 The bottom line, not only is there a lot to consider but you need to get started today to ensure your business is compliant well before the deadline hits.Read more about what GDPR means for inbound marketing teams here or read how you can get started working on GDPR compliant campaigns here.

 If you don’t handle any data from Europe and are not based in the EU, GDPR won’t affect you.
-However, even businesses outside of the EU who deal with data from European citizens must comply.
+However, even businesses outside of the EU who handle personal data of data subjects who are in the Union must comply.